FAQs

 In Africa, wax prints play an important role in communication especially among women.
 Each print has a name, and often has messages or meanings associated with it.
 There are prints for virtually every occasion, from naming ceremonies to birthday celebrations, weddings to funerals.
 Some are even named after personalities and places.

-if you are yet still curious you may find this link useful; https://www.naaoyooquartey.com/ganyobinaa/do-you-know-the-meaning -of-the-designs-on-your-waxprint-clothing/4/13/2015
+If you are yet still curious you may find this link useful; https://www.naaoyooquartey.com/ganyobinaa/do-you-know-the-meaning -of-the-designs-on-your-waxprint-clothing/4/13/2015

 What is Kente cloth?